devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 ### Copy Directories

-Copying directories can be done with the same command cp that is used to copy the files but while copying the directories we need mention -r option .
+Copying directories can be done with the same command cp that is used to copy the files but while copying the directories we need mention -r option.

+Syntax: